 Institutional care is rarely advisable and should be reserved for severely cognitively impaired patients and for patients with seizures so frequent and violent despite drug treatment that they cannot be cared for elsewhere.

-Alternative anticonvulsants include the following:
+Alternative antiseizure drugs include the following:

 If IV access cannot be obtained, options include IM fosphenytoin and sublingual or rectal benzodiazepines.